HandongHCI/WonsupLee/research.md

 ![](img/research/HomeAppliances.png)

 ### Wearable/Protective products based on 3D scans
-- Funding sources: Samsung Electronics, Bose Corporation, GP Acoustics, Decathlon S.A.
-Logitech International S.A., National Research Foundation of Korea
+- Funding sources: A couple of companies including Samsung Electronics, National Research Foundation of Korea
 - Summary: Since I’ve started my professional career in 3D scanning and digital human modeling areas, I have coordinated or participated in more than 10 research projects on wearable product design until now.
 The target wearable projects of my research include oxygen mask, dust-proof mask, medical respirator, hip protective pants, earphone, VR headsets, et cetera.
 Hundreds or thousands of 3D scan database including CAESAR full body (n = 4400), full body of Korean elderly woman (n = 270), Korean pilot’s face (n = 350), Dutch children face (n = 300), ear (n = 850) have been used in my research.
 Not by just using the characteristics of a few 3D body shapes in design process, I have applied engineering methods such as virtual fitting, template model registration, design optimization, finite element analysis, and machine learning technologies on numerous 3D scan database in order to find the best shape(s) and size(s) for target people.
 Most of my recent research are related to this topic.
 ![](img/research/DHM.png)